When to use MCP

 - Actions (state-changing tools): used to perform approved tasks in your systems

-- Go to Integrations and add an MCP integration.
+Go to Integrations and add an MCP

 Once you connect your MCP server, you can’t change its URL.
-If the URL changes, add a new MCP integration.
+If the URL

 How Typewise uses MCP tools (Lookups vs Actions)

+Typewise uses official MCP specification tool metadata (especially ToolAnnotations) to help categorize tools and present them in the right place in the platform.
 Typewise only supports MCP tools (not resources or prompts).
 Each tool should be designed as either:- Lookup: reads data without side effects (recommended

 readOnlyHint: true) - Action: changes state (recommended